-A wrongful death action is when an heir sues a person or entity after the party caused the wrongful death of the decedent.
+A wrongful death lawsuit is when an heir sues a person or entity after the party caused the decedent’s wrongful death.
 The claim exists for wrongful acts that were either:

 - reckless, or

 If an heir is successful in bringing a claim, he/she is entitled to receive certain damages.
 These include:

 - amounts the deceased would have earned as income, and

 - compensation for the loss of the deceased’s companionship and support.